House GOP presses DOJ watchdog on bias in Clinton investigation

 Ohio Rep. Jim Jordan, a leader of the conservative House Freedom Caucus, asked Horowitz to explain how Rosenstein reacted when he provided the next batch of text messages that included Strzok's "we'll stop" Trump message, charging that "Mr. Rosenstein sat on it for a month."

-"This wouldn't be the first time he hasn't given us information frankly I think we're entitled to," Jordan said.
+"This wouldn't be the first time he hasn't given us information, frankly, I think we're entitled to," Jordan said.

 Horowitz said his office pointed out the "we'll stop" text to the Rosenstein's office in a June 8 communication.
 "When we found it I specified to the associate deputy attorney general on June 8 that he ought to look at this one," Horowitz said.

-Note: This story has been updated with additional developments throughout the hearing.